-Decision making criteria/prompting questions.

-Positive impact: + or ++

-SA Objective Not appropriate: N/A Neutral: 0

-Negative impact: - or

-Uncertain/depends on implementation: ?

-How does the policy/allocation affect:

-Walking, cycling, public transport?

-o Air quality?

-o Amenity?
+SA Objective Decision making criteria/prompting questions.
+Positive impact: + or ++ Not appropriate: N/A Neutral: 0 Negative impact: - or Uncertain/depends on implementation: ENV1: To reduce the adverse effects of traffic (on roads and water).
+How does the policy/allocation affect: Walking, cycling, public transport?
+Air quality?
+Amenity?
 Single occupancy car use?

-O Use of waterways?
+Use of waterways?
 Access to special qualities of the Broads by sustainable transport modes?

-The net impact of transport infrastructure such as road signage, lighting,

-ENV1: To reduce conspicuous structures and parking?

-the adverse What is the resulting impact of traffic on

-effects of traffic Heritage?

-(on roads and o Landscape?

-water). o People?

-water j. o Water?

-Is the allocation within walking distance56 of key services57?

-Will routes be

-o functional and accessible for all?

-Does it consider the needs of the most vulnerable users first: pedestrians, then validate the growth is transport users are significantly used in a like a repulsion and finally.

-cyclists, then public transport users, specialist vehicles like ambulances and finally

-other motor vehicles?

-How does the policy/allocation affect Mater quality?

-FNIV/2.
-To improve Water quality?
-Water quality?

-ENV2: To improve Water quantity?
-Surface water was affine to a discount of the standard part of the

-water quality and Surface water run off?
-Does it reduce run-off rates?
-Does it increase water

-use water absorption / management?

-efficiently. o Wastewater?

-o Drainage?

-o Pathways for pollutants?

-How does the policy/allocation affect:

-The ability to retain and maintain soil carbon?

-o Geological interests?

-ENV3: To protect The potential for managed accessible geological feature exposures?

-and enhance o County Wildlife Sites?

-biodiversity and Local and National Nature Reserves?

-geodiversity. o Ramsar Sites?

-65555.5.67. o SPAs, SACs?

-o SSSIs?

-BAP Priority Species and habitats?

-Habitat connectivity and Ecological Networks?
+The net impact of transport infrastructure such as road signage, lighting, conspicuous structures and parking?
+What is the resulting impact of traffic on Heritage?
+Landscape?
+People?
+Water?
+Is the allocation within walking distance55 of key services56?
+Will routes be functional and accessible for all? safe and attractive public spaces?
+Does it consider the needs of the most vulnerable users first: pedestrians, then cyclists, then public transport users, specialist vehicles like ambulances and finally other motor vehicles?
+ENV2: To improve w ater quality and use How does the policy/allocation affect: Water quality?
+Water quantity?

-56 Manual For Streets says this is 10 minutes/800m
+55 Manual For Streets says this is 10 minutes/800m

-57 Using the Greater Norwich Joint Core Strategy definition for Key Services: primary school; secondary school; convenience shop; village hall; primary health care; library; public transport
+56 Using the Greater Norwich Joint Core Strategy definition for Key Services: primary school; secondary school; convenience shop; village hall; primary health care; library; public transport